When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 And twenty total great quarterbacks won in just one Super Bowl game.

-The Baltimore Ravens were predicted to be the next Super Bowl champs, the odds of them winning were listed at +190.
-However, after the shocking loss in the Divisional Round, they are out of the run.
+The Philadelphia Eagles are predicted to be the next Super Bowl champs, the odds of them winning were listed at -125.